 INTERNATIONAL BUSINESS FOCUS

 Many FEIA students have ambitions for an international business career.
-With that in mind, we intend to enstablish an International Business Specialist program for our grade 11 and 12 students.
-We are cultivating relationships with top universities in our inagural year that we hope will foster opportunities for next year's graduating class and beyond.
+With that in mind, we have established an International Business Specialist program for our grade 11 and 12 students.
+We are cultivating relationships with top universities that we hope will foster opportunities for next year’s graduating class and beyond.

 FEIA leverages Ontario’s Ministry of Education curriculum as our academic base, providing students with the Ontario Secondary School Diploma or OSSD upon graduation.
 We enhance this curriculum with a variety of customized programs that emphasize the global context in all curricular areas.